hyd-dev/apply-macro/README.md

 # apply-macro
-A Rust attribute macro to apply function-like macros, used to improve readability.
+A Rust attribute macro to apply function-like macros, used to apply *multiple* function-like macros that *only* accept an item (do *not* accept other function-like macro calls) to a single item or just improve the *readability* of the code.

 This crate has *no* dependency so you don't need to worry about compile time.